 Selecting your first share is quite terrifying.
 It becomes even more daunting when you tell people about it.
-Before acting on a hot tip from a family member, ask yourself why the person giving you advice hasn’t made a fortune buying that share themselves.
+Everyone will have an opinion on what you decided to buy, and what they would have bought instead.
+Before acting on a hot tip, ask yourself why the person giving you advice hasn’t made a fortune buying that share themselves.
 Then ignore it.

 Selecting a share is about educating yourself and trusting your own judgement.
 Start with these four steps: